kevina-code/Search-Reactive-Dynamic-Data-Table/README.md

 * Ability to configure multiple search fields (not just Name) to bind to lookup search query
 * Ability to display other fields (like Email and Phone for example) in the search results
 * Reusable - no need to edit the code, just adjust config parameters
+* Also supports inline editing of picklist fields and lookup fields

 Deploy to salesforce: https://live.playg.app/play/reactive-dynamic-data-table